Cardillo

 It is a poem, an indelible experience that evokes powerful memories.

-Retail and Service Experience Design for CCIs, DigiMooD MOOCs, Politecnico di Milano, 9 Feb.
-2021. (en)
+Retail and Service Experience Design for CCIs, DigiMooD MOOCs, Politecnico di Milano, 9 February 2021. (en, it)

 Inherent color and material color